odpi/egeria-connector-ibm-information-server/README.md

     The payload should include the hostname and port of your IGC environment's domain (services) tier, and a `username` and `password` through which the REST API can be accessed.

+    You can optionally also provide a list of zone names that will be used as default zones for all Assets retrieved from IGC through the proxy.

     Note that you also need to provide the `connectorProvider` parameter, set to the name of the IGC connectorProvider class (value as given above).